 Q: What are the schools like, any particular suggestions?

 A: The public schools are not recommended, however there are many private schools to choose from.
 Do your homework carefully.
 Even the American and British schools vary in the quality of education they offer.
-Typically the company you work for will be able to offer suggestions as to which schools are best.
-For boys, the American Creativity Academy is a great choice; American International School and the American Baccalaureate School also seem to have great programs.
+Typically, the company you work for will be able to offer suggestions as to which schools are best.
+For boys, the American Creativity Academy is a great choice; American International School and the American Baccalaureate School also seem to have great programmes.

 And finally…